restive/rKit/README.md

 By bridging the gap between CSS and JavaScript, rKit lets you write CSS that puts JavaScript to work, and you don't even have to be a coding ninja.
 It has a really friendly and easy-to-learn syntax, and is also extremely extensible.

-**Coming October 2017**.
+**Coming December 2017**.
 Sorry for all the delays; working hard to give you a bug-free experience.
 Click the *watch* button above to stay in the loop.